 1. The Poor People’s Campaign

-King founded a program for the poor he called The Poor People‘s Campaign that he was just getting off the ground before his death.
+King founded a poor program called The Poor People’s Campaign that he was getting off the ground before his death.
 In December 1967, King wanted to bring together poor people from across the country to demand better jobs, better homes, better education, and better lives.
-The purpose behind the campaign was to, “dramatize the plight of America’s poor of all races and make very clear that they are sick and tired of waiting for a better life.”
-(Dr. Ralph Abernathy) King said, “If you are, let’s say, from rural Mississippi, and have never had medical attention, and your children are undernourished and unhealthy, you can take those little children into the Washington hospitals and stay with them there until the medical workers cope with their needs, and in showing it your children, you will have shown this country a sight that will make it stop in its busy tracks and think hard about what it has done.”
+The purpose behind the campaign was to “dramatize the plight of America’s poor of all races and make very clear that they are sick and tired of waiting for a better life.”
+(Dr. Ralph Abernathy) King said, “If you are, let’s say, from rural Mississippi, and have never had medical attention, and your children are undernourished and unhealthy, you can take those little children into the Washington hospitals and stay with them there until the medical workers cope with their needs.
+And in showing it your children, you will have shown this country a sight that will make it stop in its busy tracks and think hard about what it has done.”
 Ultimately, King put together a plan that he thought would help solve poverty so that every American had a guaranteed income.
-His program was set to begin on April 22, 1968 but he was assassinated on April 4th.
+King set his program to begin on April 22, 1968, but he was assassinated on April 4.

 2. Fought for Better Schools for Children in the Cabrini Green Projects

 In 1966, King moved into an apartment on Chicago’s West Side as part of the Freedom Movement.
-At this point, he was less interested in Civil Rights and more interested in Human Rights which included fair housing in Northern cities.
+He was less interested in Civil Rights and more interested in Human Rights, which included fair housing in Northern cities.
 Chicago has always been a segregated city and was even more so in the 40s, 50s, and 60s.
-A system of redlining was implemented that prevented blacks from purchasing property in their own communities.
-Not only was the rent high but run-down apartments were divided into what was called Kitchenettes.
-Kitchenette’s split six-family apartments in half so they became one-room apartments.
+A system of redlining was implemented that prevented blacks from purchasing a property in their own communities.
+Not only was the rent high, but run-down apartments were divided into what was called Kitchenettes.
+Kitchenette’s split six-family apartments in half, so they became one-room apartments.

 “The Kitchenette is our prison, our death sentence without a trial, the new form of mob violence that assaults not only the lone individual but all of us in its ceaseless attacks.” – Richard Wright